EOGrady21/vprr/cran-comments.md

 Does not seem necessary.
 Please unwrap the examples if they are executable in < 5 sec, or replace
 \dontrun{} with \donttest{}.
+          * There are 3 examples which use \dontrun{} due to their external file requirements, the examples show only how a user would call a list of files in and read them but the files are not provided within the package (to keep package size to a minimum)

+* You write information messages to the console that cannot be easily suppressed.
+        * print() and cat() commands have been changed to message() or warning() where possible.
+Some functions use cat() because they do not actually print messages to the console but they create diagnostic text files for the user during complex procedures.
+Other functions are interactive and require user input.

+* Please make sure that you do not change the user's options, par or working directory.
+        * The only instance of par being changed has been edited to include a reverting to the user's original par on exit.

+* Is this email adress a mailing list?
+        * No this email is not a mailing list, we used a generic 'vprrcontact' because this is a collaborative project with multiple people needing access.